 - Communication Design programs — University of Maryland, Baltimore Campus

 - Professional Writing Program — University of Maryland, College Park Campus

 - Communication Studies — University of Maryland University College

-- M.A.
-Professional Writing and Editing — George Mason University
+- English M.A. — George Mason University

 - School of Communication — Radford University

 - Guide to Online Schools is a directory to use to search for 3943 online degrees from accredited online colleges, universities, and vocational schools.
 Includes reviews from former students of online schools.

 - Center for Talented Youth, Johns Hopkins University, Baltimore, Maryland.
 CTYOnline's unique distance education program provides challenging academic courses all year long for eligible gifted students in grades pre-K through 12.

 - Rochester Institute of Technology Online Learning (RIT) offers a sequence of courses as a foundation for entering or advancing in the field of Technical Communication.
 Courses can be taken for a certificate.
 Students are expected to have a command of standard written English prose before beginning this concentration.
 Check course descriptions for prerequisites.

 - Research Techniques